H4HWV2011/msjarvis-public-docs/thesis/00-thesis-overview.md

 This file is the map before the territory.
 If `00-overview.md` tells you what the system is doing right now — how many containers are live, which RAG collections are populated, what the preflight gate returned — this document tells you what the thesis argues, how it is organized, and where to enter depending on who you are.

 The thesis is a 43-chapter computational and theoretical document.
 It is not a conventional academic product.
 It is a living public record, authored from inside the community and infrastructure it describes, written in real time as the system is designed, built, and verified.
 The discipline is Polymathmatic Geography.
 The framework is Quantarithmia.
-The place is Mount Hope, Fayette County, West Virginia.
+The place is Oak Hill, Fayette County, West Virginia.

 The five movements below correspond to five distinct intellectual tasks: establishing ground (I), documenting cognition (II), accounting for infrastructure (III), confronting the hardest alignment and governance problems (IV), and validating the whole (V).
 Every chapter in every movement is a real, file-backed document in this repository.
 The tables below are the reader's navigation instrument.